 Why should I see a veterinary dermatologist?

-Dr. Randall’s guidance and experience will enable you to select the best treatment strategy – from the most conservative therapies to the latest dermatological procedures and diagnostic testing options.
+Our board-certified dermatologists can offer the guidance and experience that will enable you to select the best treatment strategy for your pet – from the most conservative therapies to the latest dermatological procedures and diagnostic testing options.

 Do I need a referral?